OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

 The source code should be checked that cryptographic algorithms are up to date and in-line with industry standards.
-This includes, but is not limited to outdated block ciphers (e.g. DES), stream ciphers (e.g. RC4), as well as hash functions (e.g. MD5) and broken random number generators like Dual_EC_DRBG (even if they are NIST certified).
-All of these should be marked as insecure and should not be used and removed from the app and server code base.
+This includes, but is not limited to outdated block ciphers (e.g. DES), stream ciphers (e.g. RC4), as well as hash functions (e.g. MD5) and broken random number generators like Dual_EC_DRBG.
+Please note, that an algorithm that was certified, e.g., by the NIST, can also become insecure over time.
+A certification does not replace periodic verification of an algorithm's soundness.
+All of these should be marked as insecure and should not be used and removed from the application code base.

 Inspect the source code to identify the instances of cryptographic algorithms throughout the application, and look for known weak ones, such as:

-* DES
+* DES, 3DES<sup>[6]</sup>
 * RC2
 * RC4
-* BLOWFISH
+* BLOWFISH<sup>[6]</sup>
 * CRC32
 * MD4
 * MD5
 * SHA1 and others.

-See "Remediation" section for a basic list of recommended algorithms.

 Example initialization of DES algorithm, that is considered weak:
 ```Java